DataTalksClub/mlops-zoomcamp/cohorts/2024/03-orchestration/UtilityFunctions.md

-# What are Utility Functions
+# Utility Functions, Why and How to use them Effectively in a Project
 A utility function in Python is a **small, self-contained piece of code that performs a specific task**.
 It's called a "utility" because it's a helpful tool that makes a certain task easier to perform.
 These functions are not meant to be standalone, but rather to be used in conjunction with other code.

 ## Why use utility functions